brikis98/yevgeniy-brikman-homepage/_posts/2014-04-14-got-fast-download-but-slow-upload.md

-I noticed that on all my devices - a Macbook Pro, iPhone, Windows desktop - webpages were sometimes taking a long time to load; it was a bit intermittent, but everything from google maps to gmail suddenly got very sluggish.
+I noticed that on all my devices - a Macbook Pro, iPhone, Windows desktop - webpages were sometimes taking a long time to load; it was a bit intermittent, but everything from Google Maps to gmail suddenly got very sluggish.
 I have one of their higher tier Internet plans from Comcast, so this was pretty disappointing.